 It's no secret that weddings are an expensive event.
 Once you mention the word "wedding" prices seem to escalate.
-While most couples want the big expensive wedding, others don't and would actually rather put that money towards a house deposit or a holiday.
+While most couples want the big expensive wedding, others don't and would actually rather put the money towards a house deposit or a holiday!

 Yes, sticking to a budget is very important no matter how big or small that budget is, but it's extremely important to stick to your budget when you don't have the extra cash to fall back on.

-So, to help you stay within that budget of yours I'm going to share with you my top wedding costs couples forget to budget for.
+So, to help you stay within your wedding budget I'm going to share with you our top wedding costs couples forget to budget for.
 Make sure that you include these costs in your wedding budget so there are no nasty surprises!

-Most couples focus more on what kind of wedding invitations and save the dates they would like, they don't really think about how these are going to get out to their guests.
+Most couples tend to focus more on what kind of wedding invitations and save the dates they would like, they forget about how these are going to get out to their guests.
 Postage stamps are around $1.00 each and can come up to quite a few hundred dollars.
 This may seem like a small expense now but these small costs all add up.

-When brides are looking for their dress they are more concerned about what kind of jewelry they want, what kind of shoes they want to wear and what their hair and makeup is going to look like with the dress.
-They don't actually think about what kind of undergarments they need with the dress.
+When brides are looking for their dress they are more focused about what kind of jewellery they want, what kind of shoes they want to wear and what their hair and makeup is going to look like with the dress.
+Most brides completely forget about what kind of undergarments they need with the dress.
 Undergarments can be an expensive cost that average around $100-$150.

 Hair and Makeup Trials

-When I say stationery I don't mean invitations as such, I'm talking about envelopes, RSVP's, maps, stickers etc. These are added costs and cost more money.
+When I say stationery I don't mean invitations as such, I'm talking about envelopes, RSVP's, maps, stickers etc. These are also added costs!

 Every bride is different and has a different body shape and a different style of dress they want.
 An off the rack dress may require some alterations and this may not be included in it's price.
 So, if you're about to go wedding dress shopping and you've got a budget of $2,000 I suggest that you spend $1,500 on your dress as alterations can be around the $500 mark.